Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Discussion

-It would take only about two minutes glancing at the table of contents of Audrey J. Roth's The Research Paper: Process, Form, and Content to conclude that it is likely a credible sources because Roth covers the important concepts of the process.
+When I was hired to teach my first class at Schoolcraft College, Audrey J. Roth's The Research Paper: Process, Form, and Content had already been chosen for me.
+It only took me about two minutes glancing at the "Table of Contents" to conclude that it would likely be a credible source because Roth covers the important concepts of the research and writing process.
 Use of the word "likely" in the previous sentence is not meant to imply that there is something wrong with Roth's text or that further examination will uncover a serious flaw.
 Instead, "likely" is used because a quick glance in not sufficient to make a firm conclusion.
+During the semester I used the book, I discovered that my initial impression was correct.

 Special Note on Dates

->Since Roth published her book, both the Modern Language Association and the American Psychological Association have changed their citation guidelines.
-Although the general research strategies presented in her book are still credible, much of the information she provides is no longer current.
-As a result, even though the table of contents suggests credibility, the date does not.
+Date of publication is very important.
+Since Roth published her book, both the Modern Language Association and the American Psychological Association have changed their citation guidelines.
+Although the general research strategies presented in her "Table of Contents" continue to appear credible, much of the information she provides is no longer current.

 Search the Table of Contents at Amazon.com